Background and concept of the initiative

 Trust in democracy and state institutions largely depends on how citizens experience their government in daily life and the effectiveness of political processes.
 According to a 2024 survey by the German Civil Servants' Association (dbb), nearly 70% of citizens believe that the state is overwhelmed by its responsibilities, and trust in its capacity to act is at a historic low.

-The initiative will develop actionable reform plans to improve Germany’s state efficiency.
-An initial interim report will be submitted after the next federal election, and the reform proposals are set to be presented in the course of 2025.
-The final report and recommendations will incorporate the perspectives of diverse social groups, researchers and students at the Hertie School and Bucerius Law School, as well as managers and employees of the public administration.
-Graduates of Bucerius Law School, the Hertie School and the Mercator Fellowship on International Affairs will also be involved in developing the reform proposals as representatives of younger generations.
+The initiative developed actionable reform plans to improve Germany’s state efficiency.
+An interim report was presented to German Federal President Frank-Walter Steinmeier and officially published on 12 March at the Bundespressekonferenz.
+The final report and recommendations were published on 14 July 2025 and incorporated the perspectives of diverse social groups, researchers and students at the Hertie School and Bucerius Law School, as well as managers and employees of the public administration.
+Graduates of Bucerius Law School, the Hertie School and the Mercator Fellowship on International Affairs also contributed to the reform proposals as representatives of younger generations.
+The press release about the final report can be found here.

-The initiative’s founders are supported in their work by four renowned foundations: Gemeinnützige Hertie-Stiftung, Fritz Thyssen Stiftung, Stiftung Mercator GmbH, and ZEIT STIFTUNG BUCERIUS.
+The initiative’s founders were supported in their work by four renowned foundations: Gemeinnützige Hertie-Stiftung, Fritz Thyssen Stiftung, Stiftung Mercator GmbH, and ZEIT STIFTUNG BUCERIUS.

 Goals

-The initiative aims to strengthen the functionality of the German state by identifying obstacles within public administration and political decision-making processes and proposing necessary steps for reform.
-With the 2025 federal election approaching, precise reform proposals initiated by prominent figures could serve as valuable guidance and inspiration for future governments.
-To this end, the initiators have invited more than 50 experts from various fields to collaborate with them in seven focus areas to discuss what needs to change.
+The initiative aimed to strengthen the functionality of the German state by identifying obstacles within public administration and political decision-making processes and proposing necessary steps for reform.
+After the 2025 federal election, precise reform proposals initiated by prominent figures will serve as valuable guidance and inspiration for future governments.
+To this end, the initiators invited more than 50 experts from various fields to collaborate with them in seven focus areas to discuss what needs to change.

-The Initiative for an Effective State will also be expanded to include a stakeholder process.
-This process is intended both to ensure broad implementation of the proposals and to leverage the networks of the four supporting foundations for broader impact.
-Alongside this, the initiative seeks to highlight the role of foundations as key actors in state reform and to promote the inclusion of public administration reform topics within academic research.
+The Initiative for an Effective State was also expanded to include a stakeholder process.
+This process was intended both to ensure broad implementation of the proposals and to leverage the networks of the four supporting foundations for broader impact.
+Alongside this, the initiative seeked to highlight the role of foundations as key actors in state reform and to promote the inclusion of public administration reform topics within academic research.

 Working groups